-Exchange students who will study at FPN will be able to take part in all courses from the Bachelor in Psychology (English language).
+Exchange students who will study at FPN will be able to take part in almost all courses from the Bachelor in Psychology (English language).
 During your exchange programme you will be in the same classes as students studying at our faculty full-time.

 If your home university has a formal exchange agreement with our faculty, you can apply for an exchange period at the International Office of your own university.
 All exchange students must be officially nominated by their home university.
 The selection process varies from university to university.
 Please contact the International Relations Office of your home university to get nominated for the Maastricht University Faculty of Psychology and Neuroscience exchange programme.
 Once you have been nominated by your home university, you receive an e-mail with information about how to apply to our faculty.

 If we do not have an exchange agreement with your university, it is not possible to study at our faculty under the terms of an exchange agreement.
 You can take courses at our faculty as a fee paying student though.
 For information about “contract education” at our faculty, please see the pages on non-degree seeking students or subsidiary students.